 Bulgarian Split Squat

-The Bulgarian split squat involves a bench or something to elevate your foot.
-Involves all typical muscles worked in the squat and lunge but creates a greater emphasis on your quads.
-Like lunges it is a unilateral movement so you avoid issues with over compensation of a stronger leg.
-It is great to perform compound exercises but also to include a combination of bilateral and unilateral exercises
+The Bulgarian split squat involves a bench, pylometric box or something else to elevate your foot.
+It involves all typical muscles worked in the squat and lunge but creates a greater emphasis on your quads.
+Like lunges, Bulgarian split squats are a unilateral movement so you avoid issues with over compensation of a stronger leg.
+It is great to perform compound exercises and also include a combination of bilateral and unilateral exercises

 Farmers Carry

-The Farmers Carry or ‘Farmers Walk’ this can be easily done with a kettlebell, dumbbell or any heavy weighted object with a good grip it’s a nice full body exercise to do after doing more targeted exercises like squats or deadlifts to mix it up.
+The Farmers Carry or ‘Farmers Walk’ can be easily done with a kettlebell, dumbbell or any heavy weighted object with a good grip.
+Farmers carry are a nice full body exercise to do after doing more targeted exercises like squats or deadlifts to mix up your routine.
 The farmers carry is a great functional exercise that is extremely useful for everyday life.
 It’s great for your core, strengthens your back which can lead to improved posture.
-Your hand grip can get strengthened.
+Your hand grip can also get strengthened.

 It’s a great exercise to increase your balance and stability.
-It’s important to engage your core and comfortably carry the weight evenly so like all exercises start light become comfortable with the form and movement and increase the weights as you progress.
+It’s important to engage your core and comfortably carry the weight evenly.
+With all exercises, start light, become comfortable with the form and movement and increase the weights as you progress.

 Lunges

-Lunges are not always everyone’s favorite exercise and for good reason.
-They work extremely well but are hard but at least they are an extremely effective full body exercise.
+Lunges are not always everyone’s favorite exercise, but they work extremely well at developing the leg muscles making them an extremely effective compound leg exercise.
 Lunges are a great stabilizing and balancing exercise and incorporating them into your exercise program is a great way to increase strength and mobility in your legs.
 Lunges can also be a great alternative to squats especially for those that do not enjoy squats or that may have hip or ankle mobility issues and find lunges more comfortable.

 Conclusion

 The most efficient way to build strength is to perform these effective compound leg exercises as part of a weekly exercise routine.
-It is also beneficial to mix it up and perform different leg exercises, this keeps it interesting as well as targeting every different leg muscle.
-Effective compound leg exercises are great way to maximize your workouts.
+It is also beneficial to mix up your routine and perform different leg exercises, this keeps it interesting as well as targeting a range of different muscles.
+Effective compound leg exercises are great way to efficiently maximize your workouts.